expo/expo/docs/versions/unversioned/sdk/google.md

 5. Add the given **iOS URL scheme** to your `app.json` under `ios.config.googleSignIn.reservedClientId`.
 6. Wherever you use `Expo.Google.logInAsync`, provide the **OAuth client ID** as the `iosStandaloneAppClientId` option.
 7. Rebuild your standalone app.

+## Server side APIs

+If you need to access Google APIs using the user's authorization you need to pass an additional web client id.
+This will add accessToken, idToken, refreshToken and serverAuthCode to the response object that you can use on your server with the client id secret.

+1. Open your browser to [Google Developer Credentials](https://console.developers.google.com/apis/credentials)
+2. Click **Create credentials** and then **OAuth client ID**, then choose **web** and press **Create**.
+3. Wherever you use `Expo.Google.logInAsync`, provide the **OAuth client ID** as the `webClientId` option.